 Rand’s exit strategy is simple: don’t have one.

-Only sell in order to buy a better property, Rand said.
+Only sell to buy a better property, Rand said.

 When an investor sells a property and takes a profit this creates a taxable event.
 Now the profits are taxed at the current capital gains rates.
 If it’s a flip and the sale occurs less than 366 days from purchase this may be defined as ordinary income and be subject to ordinary business accounting and tax rules.

-It is customary to shelter capital gains when a true investment trade-up to better property is occurring.
-An investor can use an IRS Rule 1031 Exchange to defer the taxes, but must use a qualified intermediary to receive and disburse the purchase funds.
+It is customary to shelter capital gains when a true investment trade-up to the better property is occurring.
+An investor can use an IRS Rule 1031 Exchange to defer the tax but must use a qualified intermediary to receive and disburse the purchase funds.

 The investor must remain at arm’s length from the cash and complete the entire transaction within 180 days.
 Intermediary companies like IPX 1031 and 1031 Exchange Experts are ideal partners in understanding the details.